jonaustin/SpectraStrobe/resources/audiounits/CymaticSpectraStrobe/README.md

 on their own audio track in your DAW.
 One for the reference tone to indicate SpectraStrobe content, and the other 3 being the color channel controls for: *red, green, and blue*.

+There are default presets for the reference and color tones if you'd like to use them.

 ***Note:** Do not put multiple instances of the SpectraStrobe plug-in on the same audio track, in series.
 Instances will not allow the tones frequencies to all pass and sum correctly.
 Instances will only attempt to modulate the tracks incoming audio or block it entirely.*

 ***Note:** The SpectraStrobe reference tone requires a specific, high-speed panning pattern to be detected.
 Do not attempt to adjust the panning of the audio track that the reference tone plug-in instance is on.
-It must be a stereo audio track.*
+It must be an unpanned, stereo audio track.*

 ##### Adjusting Color Brightness